 - Dr Mariadele Boccardi

 - Key fact:

-You will be taught by renowned academics and published researchers in a supportive, collaborative community.
-English is based at Frenchay campus, where you will work alongside our Arts and Cultural Industries.
-Bristol's vibrant culture is an exceptional resource and there is ongoing exchange between the University and the city.
+Learn from renowned academics and published researchers in a supportive, collaborative community.
+Study at Frenchay Campus as part of our Arts and Cultural Industries department and enjoy Bristol's vibrant culture, playing your part in the creative exchange between the university and the city.

-Many of our graduates work in the media or the arts, in careers including marketing, editing and publishing.
-Others use their transferable skills in other rewarding careers or go on to further study.
+You could also use your excellent transferable skills in other rewarding careers or go on to further study.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Once Upon a Time: Children, Stories and Literature

 - Beyond the Horizon: Places and Spaces in Literature.